yanvvrix/BetterDiscordAutoInstall/README.md

 You can test the setup immediately without restarting your PC to ensure everything is running perfectly:

 1. Open the Task Scheduler (`taskschd.msc`).
-2. Find your new **"Auto BetterDiscord Repair"** task in the center list.
+2. Find new **"Auto BetterDiscord Repair"** task in the center list.
 3. Right-click it and choose **"Run"**.

 The application will seamlessly audit your Discord directories in the background.
 If your BetterDiscord patch is intact, you won't see any blinking windows, and your active Discord window won't even flinch.